 2. Channel Islands National Park

 Readers of Scott O’Dell’s Island of the Blue Dolphins will be familiar with these remote California islands.
 Named the ‘Galapagos of North America,’ this place is home to numerous endemic plant and animal species, including a subspecies of fox on each island.
-With only 30,000 visitors a year, the islands are the perfect place to get away from the crowds.
+With only 400,000 visitors a year (and only 167,000 in 2020), the islands are the perfect place to get away from the crowds.

-It might seem like a bit of a trip but getting to the islands is half the adventure.
+It might seem like a bit of a trip, which is certainly why it’s one of California’s least visited national parks, but getting to the islands is half the adventure.
 Your boat will leave in the foggy early morning, and on your way out, eerily lit oil derricks will glow in the distance.
-Sit on the top open deck, get splashed in the face and watch the coast fade away.
+Sit on the top open deck, get splashed in the face, and watch the coast fade away.
 Keep your eyes open for frolicking dolphins and a breaching whale.
 For a warmer and less wet experience, sit in the lower enclosed deck and enjoy a hot coffee.
+Whichever island you visit, don’t be late for your return boat, or they may leave you behind.

 Santa Cruz Island: Scorpion Ranch to Smuggler’s Cove